-- 1. Korah wanted to be a Kohen just like - Korah was from the tribe of 2. - Dathan and , who had been causing trouble from the very beginning, joined 3.
-Korah - Korah had followers that rebelled against Moses with him.
-4.

-Korah and his men decided to bring an offering to prove that they are just as 5. worthy as Aaron

-- Suddenly, the opened and swallowed those who had rebelled against Moses 6. - Aaron's staff sprouted 7. - Aaron stopped the plague by putting in his fire pan.
-8. - The plague killed Israelites (how many?)
-9. - 10.
-The Covenant is everlasting.
+1 Korah wanted to be a Kohen just like Korah was from the tribe of 3.
+Dathan and, who had been causing trouble from the very beginning, joined Korah 4.
+Korah had followers that rebelled against Moses with him.
+5. Korah and his men decided to bring an offering to prove that they are just as wort hy as Aaron 6.
+Suddenly, the opened and swallowed those who had rebelled against Moses 7.
+Aaron's staff sprouted 8.
+Aaron stopped the plague by putting in his fire pan.
+9. The plague killed Israelites (how many?)
+10. The Covenant is everlasting.
 11. The people were asked to give the Levis a of all their produce.
 12. All tithes for the poor and Levites were to be brought to the Temple on the year.
-(Which year?)

-- All other tithes should be eaten in the Presence of .
-The Israelites were commanded to bring only the of their produce to πιπ. - 15. יהוה loves a giver.
+(Wh ich year?) Ì3.
+All other tithes should be eaten in the Presence of 14.
+The Israelites were commanded to bring only the of their produce to יהוה. ויהוה loves a giver.